secretstartups/handbook/total-rewards/benefits/benefits-survey/index.html.md

 ### Family Planning

-At this time, GitLab is not yet at a stage or size to offer a self funded plan for FY21, but will be revisited when we evaluate benefits, budget and size for the next fiscal year.
-Further information and corresponding discussion are available under [Total Rewards Issue #196](https://gitlab.com/gitlab-com/people-group/total-rewards/-/issues/196#note_465129810) (internal).
+GitLab has reviewed adding more comprehensive family planning benefits.
+We did a introductory call with a company that provides fertility benefits who advised the company would pay claims out of pocket which integrates better with self funded medical plans.
+Since we are not yet at the size or stage to be self funded it would currently be difficult to offer this benefit.
+At the time we are able to be self funded we will reevaluate.
+Further information and corresponding discussion are available under [Total Rewards Issue #196](https://gitlab.com/gitlab-com/people-group/total-rewards/-/issues/196) (internal).